bbgreene/BOUY/README.md

  Amount: how much LFO 1 will deviate from its set frequency ( 0 - 100 Hz)\
  Rate: the rate of frequency modulation applied to LFO 1 (0 - 1 Hz)

-Next steps: BPM sync for LFO one frequency, adjust multiplier values and create GUI
+Next steps: BPM sync for LFO one frequency